 <script> //Non-decimal number accuracy test var x = 999999999999999; //15 digits var y = 9999999999999999; //16 digits var z = 8999999999999999; //16 digit console.log(x); //999999999999999 console.log(y); //10000000000000000 console.log(z); //8999999999999999 //Decimal number accuracy test var x = 1.999999999999999; //16 digits var y = 1.9999999999999999; //17 digits var z = 11.999999999999999; //17 digits console.log(x); //1.999999999999999 console.log(y); //2 console.log(z); //11.999999999999998 var x = 16.99999999999999; //16 digits var y = 161.9999999999999; //16 digits var z = 161.99999999999999; //17 digits console.log(x); //16.99999999999999 console.log(y); //161.9999999999999 console.log(z); //162 </script>

-If you want to get accurate result, take non-decimal number up to 15 digits and decimal numbers up to 16 digits.
-Since floating point arithmetic is not always 100% accurate.
+If you want to get an accurate result, take the non-decimal numbers up to 15 digits and decimal numbers up to 16 digits.
+Since floating-point arithmetic is not always 100% accurate.

 <script> console.log(typeof(Infinity)) //Number console.log(typeof(NaN)) //Number </script>

 NaN - Not a Number